tellblom/shelly-irrigation-manager/README.md

 ## Installation
-1. Copy both bot custom_componets and ww folders to your /config folder in home assistant
+1. Copy both bot custom_componets and www folders to your /config folder in home assistant
 2. Edit a Dashboard and go to the three dots i the upper right corner.
 Choose Manage Resources  and click  +Add Reaurce
 3. Enter: /local/shelly-irrigation-manager/shelly-irrigation-card.js in the URL. and choose JavaScript module
 <img width="399" height="318" alt="image" src="https://github.com/user-attachments/assets/8ef52ff6-7420-4d99-923f-a39af4d6a089" />